aya49/202105_sfu_cmpt_127/labs/03/README.md

     - Pro: If the heap is out of space, `malloc()` tells you so and you can either cope with it gracefully or quit your program.
     - Pro: Unlike things on a stack, things stored in memory allocated on the heap is available to any function that knows its address, regardless of the current state of the stack.
     - Con: you have to manually allocate things on the heap using `malloc()`.

+# Credit

+Last updated 2021-05 by Alice Yue.

+Course material designed, developed, and initially taught by [Prof. Richard Vaughan](https://rtv.github.io/); this material has since been taught and adapted by Anne Lavergn, Victor Cheung, and others.